anoban/bmptoascii/README.md

+___BEWARE: Examples in the README use JPEG convets of the bitmaps because BMPs take up too much space in the repository!___

 ## ___Windows BMP images to ASCII strings___
 --------------

-_Examples in the README use JPEG version of the bitmaps because BMPs take up too much space!_

 Three ascii palettes are available in `<utilities.h>` to choose the characters from.
 These are arrays of wide ascii characters ordered in increasing luminance:
 ```C